How to get your full tenancy deposit back

 Some contracts might state, for example, that you need to give two months' notice before you move out.
 Sometimes, landlords may also let you decorate your room.
 But, again, you must check the tenancy agreement before cracking on.

-It's worth knowing these terms before you sign your tenancy contract, in case you need to negotiate any of the terms before moving in.
+It's worth knowing the terms before you sign in case you need to negotiate anything before moving in.

 Since April 2007, all private landlords have been legally obliged to pass your deposit onto a government-licensed organisation.
 This ensures that the money you pay as a deposit remains a deposit.
 That way, landlords can't unfairly withhold your deposit when you move out.